There are many way to manage each process's pid. Here is the way I do it.

 Then allocate a pid is very easy, just scan the process array and find a

 alone and do not use it.
-Since in /kern/include/kern/wait.h
+Since in /kern/include/kern/wait.h, there are two

 special MACROs: